piyushcodes6/Suzuki-Digital-PubSub-Microservices/README.md

 To clone the repository, run the following command:

--git clone <your-repo-url>
+git clone <your-repo-url>

--cd pubsub-microservice
+cd pubsub-microservice

 ### Build and Run the Application